Rella's Spielhaus Summer Camps 2026

 12:30 - 01:00pm: Lunch

-01:00 - 02:30pm: Nap and quiet time for younger children; arts and crafts projects for older children
+01:00 - 02:30pm: Nap and quiet time for younger children; arts & craft projects for older children

 02:50 - 03:00pm: Dismissal